k82022603/k82022603-smia/chapter5/configserver/README.md

 $ cd chapter5/configserver

 # To run the code examples for Chapter 5 configsever, open a command-line
+# window and execute the following command(1):
+$ mvn clean spring-boot:run

-# window and execute the following command:
+# or window and execute the following command(2):
-$ mvn sprint-boot:run
+$ mvn clean package spring-boot:repackage
+$ java -jar target/licensing-service-0.0.1-SNAPSHOT.jar

 # To check the configserver, run the application in the postman
 1. http://localhost:8071/actuator